 Yes.
 Although corporations cannot be co-operative members, they can purchase CED Co-op securities.
 Please fill out the Subscription Agreement, and be sure to include your Business Number instead of a SIN.

 No, our securities cannot be gifted to a new or minor child.
 Membership in CED Co-op is restricted to residents of Ontario 16 years of age and older.
 In order to invest in CED Co-op, members must be 18 years of age and older.

-Similar to a mutual fund, this is not a guaranteed investment, nor is it protected under CDIC.
+Similar to a mutual fund, this is not a guaranteed investment, nor is it protected under CDIC or DICO.
 The Co-op’s solar projects have Feed-In Tariff contracts backed by the Provincial Government through the Independent Electrical Systems Operator, for 20 years.
-The Co-op carries business interruption insurance to offset losses that may occur due to mechanical or weather accidents.
+The Co-op carries business interruption insurance to offset losses that may occur due to mechanical or extreme weather accidents.

 Yes, you can always transfer your investment to a different account.
 Please contact us in order to set this up.

 To put it simply, interest is the fee you get for loaning money to the co-op/ bank / government / company / person or whomever you lend it to.
 A dividend is the money that a company/ co-op pays out to its owners/ shareholders.

 Registered Accounts: CWCF sends out statements on an annual basis.
 Their year-end is September 15th.
 You can request a statement be sent at any time, however a fee may apply.